sweng-epfl/public/project/bootcamp/Operations.md

 Go to your repository page on Cirrus CI, click on the settings wheel in the top right, and paste the test reporter ID under `Secured Variables`, then click the `Encrypt` button.
 Copy the resulting value.

+> [!NOTE]
-> :information_source: Despite the "ENCRYPTED[...]" name, the value is not itself an encrypted value, but a unique ID allowing Cirrus CI to know which variable you are referring to.
+> Despite the "ENCRYPTED[...]" name, the value is not itself an encrypted value, but a unique ID allowing Cirrus CI to know which variable you are referring to.
 > Thus, you do not need to worry about putting this value in a public configuration file, as no one can "decrypt" it except Cirrus CI's own servers.

 In your repository's `.cirrus.yml` file, add an `env` block at the very beginning, before the `task` block,